bchatard/alfred-jetbrains/README.md

 $ npm install -g @bchatard/alfred-jetbrains
 ```

-Thanks to [Alfy](https://github.com/sindresorhus/alfy) and [alfred-notifier](https://github.com/SamVerschueren/alfred-notifier), you will be notify when a new version is available.
+Thanks to [Alfy](https://github.com/sindresorhus/alfy) and [alfred-notifier](https://github.com/SamVerschueren/alfred-notifier), you will be notified when a new version is available.

 You can also install [alfred-updater](https://github.com/SamVerschueren/alfred-updater) to update all your "Alfy Workflow".